one-data-model/processes/adoption.md

 		1. The model is pushed to Playground repo

-		2. Model namespace is set to PLAYGROUND-NAMESPACE

-		3. Model version is set to PLAYGROUND-VERSION
+		2. Model version is set to PLAYGROUND-VERSION

 2.	**Review Board**: A Model proponent promotes the Playground model to the Review Board